D-Hank/PRS-Net/README.md

   ```
   where we set `self.min_cos = np.cos(np.pi / 2)` and `self.max_cos = np.cos(np.pi / 6 / 2)` in MLPHead's constructor.

-  Then the rotational sde won't collapse after several hours of training.
-We gain a more reasonable training loss (Fig 1)
+  Then the rotational sde won't collapse after several hours of training, after which we gain a more reasonable training loss (below)

   <img src="teaser/rotloss_new.jpg" width=400px />

-  and prediction for some categories than the original one (old is on the left, new on the right).
+  and more satisfying predictions for some categories than the original one (old on the left, new on the right).

   <img src="teaser/a03325088_a1bf1c47f2d36f71b362845c6edb57fc_0_old.gif" width=20% /><img src="teaser/a03325088_a1bf1c47f2d36f71b362845c6edb57fc_0.gif" width=20% /><img src="teaser/a03261776_a501174de50b9e675bdc2c2f4721bcd_0_r_old.gif" width=20% /><img src="teaser/a03261776_a501174de50b9e675bdc2c2f4721bcd_0_r.gif" width=20% />